 SYSM 6312 (FIN 6301) Systems Financial Management (3 credit hours)

 Theoretical and procedural considerations in the administration of the finance function in the individual business firm; planning, fundraising, controlling of firm finances; working capital management, capital budgeting and cost of capital.
-Pre-/Co-requisite: OPRE 6301 and Pre-/Co-requisite ACCT 6201/6305, Or Pre-/Co-requisite MECO 6303 or consent of instructor.
+Pre-/Co-requisite: OPRE 6301 and Pre-/Co-requisite ACCT 6301/6305 and OPRE 6301 or Program Director consent required

 SYSM 6315 (ENTP 6398) The Entrepreneurial Experience (3 credit hours)